geosolutions-it/osm-styles/imposm/README.md

 The command self-describes as follows (when run without parameters):

 ```
 Usage dump-pg.sh -i osm_pbf_location [-p postgresqlPort] [-c postgresqlContainerName]
   -i Location of the PBF file to import
   -p Local port to use for the PostgreSQL container, defaults to 25432
   -v Version of the Kartoza PostGIS Image to be used, defaults to 12.1
   -c Name of the container used for the PostgreSQL container, defaults to osm-postgis
+  -r Remove the database container and its data after import, either true or false, defaults to true
 ```

 For the restore to work properly attention must be paid to the **version numbers**, PostgreSQL can